 My favorite Post: “Socially Awkward?
 Please Travel Alone” (That one really spoke to me!)

-One Step 4 Ward – “Living my dreams through 100+ countries and inspiring you to live yours”.
-Johnny is on a mission to travel to every country in the world and is down to his last four, with Saudi Arabia next on his list.
+“Living my dreams through 100+ countries and inspiring you to live yours”.
+Johnny recently traveled to every country in the world!
+What an amazing travel blogger accomplishment!
 He is often accompanied by his 60-something-year-old mother who was diagnosed with Parkinson’s disease a few years ago.
 While he’s traveling the world, he focuses on making a difference along the way and sometimes organizes humanitarian trips in developing countries.

 My favorite post: “Taking My Mum to Afghanistan for a Holiday” (I seriously doubt my “Mum” would join me there!)